zhuyue2541/learngit/readme.txt

-Git ia version control system
+Git is a distributed version control system
 Git is free software